Gaurav9540/K8s/README.md

 **Helm Chart**  <br>
 A Helm Chart is a package manager format for Kubernetes.
 Think of it like apt for Ubuntu or yum for CentOS — but for Kubernetes applications.

+These charts combine YAML files and templates to create configuration files based on specific parameters, allowing for customization for different environments and reuse across multiple deployments.

 🚀 **Why Use Helm?**

  - Kubernetes manifests (YAML files) can become complex when deploying large apps.
 Helm solves this by: